Orientation to the Recommended Draft

 The Recommended Draft includes two volumes:

-The Staff Report describes the recommendations and explains why the recommendations are being made.
+- Volume 1 contains the Staff Report which describes the recommendations and explains why the recommendations are being made:

 - Recommended changes for Historic Landmarks

 - Recommended changes for Historic Districts

 - Recommended changes for Historic Resource Inventory Properties

 The protection of historic resources has been a City of Portland priority for more than 50 years—Provisions for identifying, designating, protecting, and reusing historic places have been codified in the zoning code; a field of historians, designers, and tradespeople have emerged to provide expertise in building restoration; and tenants, owners, and the broad public serve as stewards of wide range of historic buildings, landscapes, and structures.
 Since establishment of Portland’s first historic preservation ordinance in 1968, more than 700 individual landmarks and 25 districts across Portland have been designated and protected for their architectural, cultural, and historic significance.
 These include such iconic places as the Pittock Mansion, Paul Bunyan statue, Bagdad Theater and much of North Mississippi Avenue.